IINemo/isanlp_srl_framebank/README.md

 # IsaNLP SRL FrameBank
-The library provides SRL parser for Russian based on [FrameBank](https://github.com/olesar/framebank) corpus -- semantically annotated corpus of texts in Russian.
+The library provides SRL parser for Russian based on neural network models trained on [FrameBank](https://github.com/olesar/framebank) corpus -- semantically annotated corpus of texts in Russian.
 The parser should be used in conjunction with [IsaNLP library](https://github.com/IINemo/isanlp) and can be considered its module.
 __Disclaimer:__ the code is in alpha stage.
 It lacks handling of some extreme cases, testing, some documentation, and proper logging.

 ## Installation